1808 Thomas Cook is born on 22 November in the village of Melbourne in Derbyshire.

 1939 Holidays by air on specially chartered aircraft to the French Riviera are included in Cook’s summer brochure for the first time.

-1948 Thomas Cook & Son Ltd becomes state-owned under the British Transport Holding Company.
+1948 Thos Cook & Son Ltd becomes state-owned under the British Transport Holding Company.

 1959 Thomas Cook introduces to business clients a new worldwide credit scheme for travel and related services.